yannh/kubeconform/Readme.md

         file to validate (can be specified multiple times) -k8sversion string
-        version of Kubernetes to test against (default "1.18.0") -output string
+        version of Kubernetes to test against (default "1.18.0") -n int
+        number of routines to run in parallel (default 4) -output string
-        output format - text, json (default "text") -printsummary
+        output format - text, json (default "text") -schema value
+        file containing an additional Schema (can be specified multiple times) -skip string
+        comma-separated list of kinds to ignore -strict
+        disallow additional properties not in schema -summary
         print a summary at the end
-  -quiet
-        quiet output - only print invalid files, and errors -schema value
-        file containing an additional Schema (can be specified multiple times) -skipKinds string
-        comma-separated list of kinds to ignore -strict
-        disallow additional properties not in schema -workers int
-        number of routines to run in parallel (default 4)
+  -verbose
+        print results for all resources
 ```

 ### Credits